 Students should listen for the daily announcements.
 Additional information is shared through the school web page or PowerSchool Parent Portal.
+There are also a variety of Instagram pages where the most recent events are posted e.g. @sturgeonheightshuskies.

 Where can I find the dates for parent/teacher conferences and other events?